Conspiracy Charge: Definition, Examples, and Sentence

 A conspiracy charge is when the court charges two or more people with the act of plotting a crime.
 The offenders don’t necessarily have to act on their plans.
 Planning alone is already a crime.

-This particular crime is confusing for two main reasons: (1) there are several things that must happen first before the court can charge someone with conspiracy, and (2) it can vary vastly in terms of severity.
+This crime is confusing for two main reasons.
+Several things must happen first before the court can charge someone with conspiracy.
+Two, it can vary vastly in terms of severity.

-To explain it further, it’s best to look at each of these reasons.
+To explain it further, it’s best to consider each of these reasons.
 Let’s start with the first one.

 What Makes For A Conspiracy Charge?

-For the court to charge someone with murder, a murder must take place.
+For the court to charge someone with murder, a murder must occur.
 Similarly, to charge someone with burglary, a burglary must occur.
-What makes conspiracy charges unique is that even if the supposed offenders don’t follow through with their plan, they can still be prosecuted.
-Put simply, it’s easy to charge someone with conspiracy, but it’s not that easy to prove.
+What makes conspiracy charges unique?
+It’s the fact that even if the supposed offenders don’t do what they’ve planned, they can still be prosecuted.
+It’s easy to charge someone with conspiracy, but it’s not easy to prove.
 For that, three things are necessary:

 - Agreement.
 The person agreed to commit the crime with their co-conspirator,